Elevatorisbest/FrostyToolsuite-MEC-World-Editor-test/README.md

 ##

 Compiling the level editor seems like an impossibility due to The Boilerplate Conundrum(tm).
-To amend the impossibility of this, you can make a custom plugin containing *only* the Entity Generator tool.
+<br>To amend the impossibility of this, you can make a custom plugin containing *only* the Entity Generator tool.
 I have not included that in the repository yet.
-Resulting boilerplates are devoid of any definitions, however.
+The Resulting boilerplates are devoid of any definitions, however.
 For most entities it's fine, but some require extensions to function.

 It turns out you can cross-reference entities from SWFBII and MEA which *do* contain those definitions.
 They can be incompatible with MEC, but can be modified to work with it.
 It is a very tedious process.

 But then still, there are conflicts between GameShared assets, and needs to be resolved manually for each error.
-Sometimes, the Level Editor itself is fighting against you, as some functions were not written.
+<br>Sometimes, the Level Editor itself is fighting against you, as some functions were not written.
 I added some of those aswell.

 Lastly, the Editor itself.

 1.0.7 Frosty Editor lacks some functionalities of 1.0.6.3, which is partially alleviated by using [HerGabt's 1.0.7 backport project](https://github.com/HarGabt/FrostyToolsuite/tree/1.0.7_test_locale_from_wavebend)